 The Good Stuff: Getting Creative

 It was time to go to the Isle of Skye.
 I had my driving mojo and was ready.
 Then I landed on a single track road, going up a mountain full of hairpin bends, and, should you begin to relax, recalcitrant sheep.
-It seemed there was no way to no as you went around a blind curve if you’d meet a truck or van or worse, another tourist.
+It seemed there was no way to know as you went around a blind curve if you’d meet a truck or van or worse, another tourist.
 After thinking it through, I realized that while I couldn’t see the next 300 yards, I could see the road farther along.
 If I waited a bit on the shoulder, I could know the hidden road was clear.
 I started keeping my eye on the mid distance…and the sheep.

 So What?
 Why Solo Travel Keeps You Sharp